michaelleeallen/mocha-junit-reporter/README.md

 });
 ```

-Here is an example of the XML output when using the option:
+Here is an example of the XML output when using the `testCaseSwitchClassnameAndName` option:

 | value | XML output |
 |----------------------------------|--------|